Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/01-syllabus.md

 #### _Religious Holidays_

-It your responsibility to notify me within the first two weeks of the semester of any religious holidays in which you will be absent or unavailable due to religious observances.
+It your responsibility to notify us within the first two weeks of the semester of any occasions when you will be absent or unavailable due to religious observances.

 #### _Privacy_

 Student privacy is governed by the Family Educational Rights and Privacy Act (FERPA) and is an essential aspect of any course.
-Students must use their MasonLive email account to receive important University information, including communications related to this class.
-I will not respond to messages sent from or send messages to a non-Mason email address.
-As a reminder this class will be recorded.
+Students must use their Mason email account to receive important University information, including communications related to this class.
+We cannot, in the interest of academic privacy, respond to messages sent from or send messages to a non-Mason email address.

 ### _Student Support Services_
 <p>